Free Settler or Felon

 Prisoners and passengers of the Bengal Merchant identified in the Hunter Valley

-The Bengal Merchant was built at Calcutta in 1812.[1]
-Convicts were transported to Australia on the Bengal Merchant in 1828 (VDL), 1835, 1836 and 1838.
+The ship Bengal Merchant was built at Calcutta in 1812.[1]
+Convicts were transported to Australia in 1828 (VDL), 1835, 1836 and 1838.

 The Convicts

-Prisoners were convicted in England, Scotland and Wales - Warwick, London, Lancaster, Hertford, Kent, Worcester, Salop, Leicester, Gloucester, Bristol, Lincoln, Surrey, York, Bedford, Surrey, Chester, Derby, Cambridge, Devon, Cumberland, Norfolk, Nottingham, Essex, Durham, Bucks, Oxford, Huntingdon, Brecon, Edinburgh, Perth, Aberdeen, Glasgow, Ayre, Monmouth, Glamorgan.
+On this voyage prisoners came from England, Scotland and Wales - Warwick, London, Lancaster, Hertford, Kent, Worcester, Salop, Leicester, Gloucester, Bristol, Lincoln, Surrey, York, Bedford, Surrey, Chester, Derby, Cambridge, Devon, Cumberland, Norfolk, Nottingham, Essex, Durham, Bucks, Oxford, Huntingdon, Brecon, Edinburgh, Perth, Aberdeen, Glasgow, Ayre, Monmouth, Glamorgan.
 There was also one prisoner court-martialled in British Giuana.[3]

 Embarkation